petri-labs/kaiju/README.md

-# blackfury
+# kaiju

-**Blackfury** is a blockchain for fractional-algorithmic stablecoin and various vanward DeFi-specific innovations.
+**Kaiju** is a blockchain for fractional-algorithmic stablecoin and various vanward DeFi-specific innovations.
 It is built using Cosmos SDK and Tendermint.